 It is their opportunity to change and show it to the world and their stakeholders.
 It’s their time to reposition their Brands, their purpose and their goodwill through long-term changes in their presence, operations, and brand offerings.

 The world’s mighty companies are facing challenges as never before: a breakdown of trust with consumers; growing public scrutiny via the lidless eye of social media; populist politicians on left and right threatening to upset the corporate applecart; and, running through it all, the waves of disruption brought about by AI, automation and the so-called fourth industrial revolution.

-The disconnect between corporate behaviour rewarded by markets and how society wants companies to behave is laid bare in the Edelman Trust Barometer, which finds that 69% of respondents globally believe CEOs main job should be to ensure his or her company is trusted (well above increasing profits and ensuring high-quality products and services).
+The disconnect between corporate behaviour rewarded by markets and how society wants companies to behave is laid bare in the Edelman Trust Barometer, which finds that 69% of respondents globally believe that the CEO main job should be to ensure his or her company is trusted (well above increasing profits and ensuring high-quality products and services).

 Why is this important?

 Companies should Change and bridge the distrust gaps because shareholders aren’t only becoming (more) demanding, but they come and go often.
 The average holding period in a company now is 4.5 months.

 It used to be that a shareholder had a liability towards a company he invests in; now shareholders come and go.
 You might call them as opportunistic investors, but the short-term scope creates a framework that demands that all company executives should shine-through, 24/7/365.”